 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-Actual general fund expenditures for the fiscal year ended September 30, 2020 exceeded appropriations by \$(11,190).
-The over expenditures were funded by available fund balance.
+The general fund budget for the fiscal year ended September 30, 2021 was amended to increase appropriations by \$107,062 and increase other financing sources by \$104,062.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2021